Sunday, November 7, 2010

 [The first PARAGRAPH should show you’ve done your homework.
 Why this agency?
 Why this agent?
 This could be as simple as mentioning that your book is a Romantic Suspense and you read on their website that the agent is interested in this genre.]

-[1-2 paragraphs about your book, including word length.
+[1-2 paragraphs about your book, including word length and hook.
 Write as if you’re writing the blurb for the back of the book – a quick, catchy paragraph or two to make you pick it up.
 The synopsis will tell the rest]

 [Thank the agent for his/her time and consideration.]

-[The LAST line should also show you’ve done your homework – on submission requirements.
+[The LAST line should also show you’ve done your homework – on submission requirements regarding what you've enclosed.
 EVERY agency is different in what they want.
 Look it up, put it in the letter, and send it that way]

 [Your name, and email]